This morning, I cleaned my entire bathroom floor with baby wipes.

 That’s not as impressive as it sounds because I don’t have a very big bathroom, but it has still made me think.

 What the hell did people do before baby wipes?

-I have compiled a list of the top ten things one can do with a baby wipe...
+I have compiled a list of my top ten uses for baby wipes.

 Please feel free to add your own!

 Standard.
 If it’s good enough for a baby’s bum it’s good enough for my far less precious, soft or supple face.